Saint Front Cathedral Perigueux - Dordogne

 He and his team rebuilt and enlarged the domes, which had partially collapsed; they also added the current pinnacles.

-The episcopal seat of the Diocese of Périgueux was transferred from Saint-Etienne de la Cité to Saint Front in 1669.
+The episcopal seat of the Diocese of Périgueux was transferred from Saint-Etienne de la Cité (Vesunna district) to Saint Front in 1669.

 The keys features of its interior are the splendid Baroque walnut wood altarpiece and the gigantic chandelier above it.